A large tree I planted several years ago is getting close to the overhead power lines in front of my house. Who is responsible?

 You may need to tell your power company and/or lines owner in advance when you have arranged to have this work done.
 This applies if the work is being done within four metres of the power lines - six metres from lines above 110kV.

-Energy Safety has a factsheet on safety measures when working near power lines.
+Worksafe has information on safety measures when working near power lines.

 Back to top